theorod93/S_multi_SNE/README.md

 Please follow the links found in the submitted manuscript to download the data.

-I hope you find the information here to be sufficient in reproducing the findings as presented in the relevant submission.
+Hope you find the information here to be sufficient in reproducing the findings as presented in the relevant submission.

 ### Functions